-COVID-19: the evolution of bicycle and pedestrian activity following containment measures
+COVID-19: the evolution of bicycle and pedestrian activity following lockdown measures

 At this time, it is estimated that more than one billion people around the world are confined, or isolated, due the Coronavirus pandemic.
 The majority of countries around the world are progressively closing their public spaces and putting in place confinement rules to protect populations from the pandemic.